-When a homeowner starts down the path of a home renovation or extension project, the question of tiling will inevitably be raised.
+When a homeowner starts down the path of a home renovation or extension project, the question of tiling will likely be raised.
 To help you navigate the complexity of a tiling project, here are 5 tiling tips to help you get started.

 1. What area are you planning to tile?

 Whatever your tiling project, it’s important to note that tiling is a more permanent feature than other materials like a hardwood floor or wallpaper.
-It's a lot more difficult to change tiles than to update wallpaper or to refinish a wooden floor for a different look.
+It's a lot more difficult to change tiles than to update wallpaper or refinish a wooden floor for a different look.

 Tiles have the potential to make a small space brighter and appear larger.
-The amount of natural light available in a room should also play a role in colour, style and layout of the tiles you choose.
+The amount of natural light available in a room should also play a role in the colour, style and layout of the tiles you choose.
 You will also want to coordinate other elements of the room when choosing your tiles, such as kitchen or bathroom fixtures and fittings.

-If your budget is tight, tiling can still create a dramatic transformation however, the key to keeping costs contained is uniformity for your tiling project.
+If your budget is tight, tiling can still create a dramatic transformation.
+However, the key to keeping costs contained is uniformity for your tiling project.
 For example, ceramic white subway tiles will often be cheaper both to buy and to fit, than a patterned style.

 When you tile both the floor and walls in the same colour it will make the room appear larger, transforming your bathroom from dull to dramatic with minimal effort and cost.

 2. How to calculate how many tiles you need